agc93/project-sicario/docs/content/en/patches/walkthrough/patches.md

 ##### Special Patch Types

-The 4 patch types above will handle the vast majority of Sicario patches reasonably well, but there's two patch types that deserve extra attention: `objectRef` and `duplicateEntry`
+The 4 patch types above will handle the vast majority of {{< shortName >}} patches reasonably well, but there's two patch types that deserve extra attention: `objectRef` and `duplicateEntry`

 > Both of these are much more complex to get working right and I'd recommend you start with the simpler changes handled by the regular patch types.